 Any incidences of Shariah non-compliance decided by the SCR are reported to the GCRC, BRC-i, BRC, the Board of Directors of respective entities in RHB Banking Group and the BNM (for Malaysia operations).
 Remedial actions may include the immediate termination of the Shariah non-compliant products or services and de-recognition of any Shariah non-compliant income.

-There are 3 Shariah Non-Compliance events reported during the year 2020 with income derecognised amounting to RM360,426.82.
+There is one (1) Shariah Non-Compliance event reported during the year 2021 with income derecognised amounting to RM1,188.70.
 This amount has been channelled to charity during the same year.